neilalexander/seaglass/README.md

 ## Building from source

-Use Xcode 9.4 on macOS 10.13.
+Use Xcode 9.4 or Xcode 10.0 on macOS 10.13.
 Seaglass may require macOS 10.13 as a result of using auto-layout for some table views, which seems to have been introduced with High Sierra.
 I hope to find an alternate way to relax this requirement.

 If you do not already have CocoaPods installed, then install it:
 ```